 The good news is that there are several treatments for insomnia that you can try at home.
 By changing some of your habits and routines, you may be able to improve the quality of your sleep.

 Getting in some daily physical activity is one of the best remedies for insomnia.
-Exercise is good for your overall health, but research also shows that it helps to improve your quality of sleep.
+Exercise is good for your overall health -- and it improves your quality of sleep.

 As exercise releases endorphins that make you feel awake and energized, try to get in a workout earlier in the day.
 You should avoid exercising within two hours of bedtime.